cube-drone/silly/README.md

 #### i want to write a script to use it with the 'say' command on mac

-You should do that it would be great.
+You should do that.
+It would be great.

 ### i want to contribute to silly development